Skip to main content

 neuroon:cart-update (host → widget)

 The host emits it after any cart mutation outside the widget (mini-cart, cart page, another plugin).
-The widget listens at widget/src/context/CartContext.tsx:165-191 and, on receipt:
+The listener ignores event.detail — on receipt the widget calls config.cart.onGetCart() to read the cart from your host.

 // The listener ignores event.detail.
 Dispatch with no payload.